VicOhPNW/tastespotting-replica/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## *Further help/support and contact details*

-* To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 Your feedback helps me grow!
 Please send any suggestions or feedback to me at ohvictori@gmail.com.

 ## *Known Bugs & Issues*
-* This is a work in process - there are many aspects of this page that are non-functioning.
+This is a work in process - there maye be many aspects of this page that are non-functioning.

+* No testing
+* User authentication
+* Filters
+* Routes

 ## *Technologies Used*
 * Javascript